-It is not infallible, but you can use simple Grammar Check to discover the actual grammar errors presenting in employee documents.
+It is not infallible, but you can use a simple Grammar Check to discover the actual grammar errors presented in employee documents.
 Then, summarize those errors.

 - See where the gaps in content are occurring.
 The usual gaps for content are in audience targeting and content.
 We all tend to write a subject from our understanding, instead of what our reader needs.
 Categorizing content logically is another very common issue in analytical writing.

 - The usual gaps in syntax are clarity and engaged tone.
 Grammar errors vary across organizations.

 Knowing what is working, and not working, in your employees' business writing is the first step in truly improving business writing.
 Armed with real measurements, you can then provide employee feedback and request business writing training that addresses actual gaps.